HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Purchase a whole, untrimmed "packer cut" brisket weighing 10-12 pounds.
 See Brisket Selection & Preparation for information on how to choose the best brisket for barbecuing.

 I bought this 13.12 pound, USDA Choice, whole, untrimmed brisket in Cryovac at a warehouse store that caters to food service professionals.
-I trimmed off the excess fat just before rubbing the meat and putting it in the cooker, as shown in Picture 3.
+I trimmed off the excess fat just before rubbing the meat and putting it in the cooker.

-If desired, you can trim and rub the meat the night before cooking, wrap tightly in plastic wrap or aluminum foil, and refrigerate overnight.
+If desired, you can trim and rub the meat the night before cooking, wrap tightly in plastic wrap, and refrigerate overnight.

 Apply The Rub